simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 * **Reposition your router**: Try moving your router to a more central location in your home or office.
 This can help distribute the WiFi signal more evenly and reduce the chances of dead zones.
 * **Use a WiFi extender or repeater**: WiFi extenders or repeaters can amplify the WiFi signal and extend its range.
 They can be placed strategically to cover dead zones and improve overall signal strength.
-* **Consider a mesh WiFi system**: A mesh WiFi system consists of multiple access points that work together to provide seamless coverage throughout your home or office.
+* **Consider a mesh WiFi system**: A mesh WiFi system consists of multiple access points that work together to provide smooth coverage throughout your home or office.
 This can eliminate dead zones and ensure a strong WiFi signal in every corner.
 * **Check for interference**: Other electronic devices, such as cordless phones or microwave ovens, can interfere with WiFi signals.
 Make sure your router is placed away from such devices to minimize interference.
 * **Upgrade your router**: If all else fails, consider upgrading to a better router.
 Newer routers often have improved signal strength and range, which can help eliminate dead zones and provide a stronger WiFi connection.